Staten Island to Sayreville NJ

 14

-Practical rule: before you love a specific Sayreville house near the water, pull its FEMA flood zone and a real flood-insurance quote.
-It can be the deciding number—and it's exactly the kind of thing I check before you ever write an offer.
+Practical rule: before you love a specific Sayreville house, we pull its FEMA flood zone and a real flood-insurance quote.
+On most of the borough that's a formality.
+Near the water, it's the deciding number.

 15